Home / Learning Center / Starting a Small Business in Retirement? Tips for Retiree Entrepreneurs

 SouthEast Bank| April 5, 2024

-Thinking About Starting a Small Business in Retirement?
+Starting a Small Business in Retirement?
+Tips for Retiree Entrepreneurs

-Retirement is something we all look forward to, but when we reach it, some of us feel a loss of momentum or fulfillment that we got from the workplace.
-If you have personal ambitions or goals, why not put them to use with a small enterprise of your own?
+Retirement is something many of us look forward to, but some of us will feel the loss of structure or fulfillment that we got from the workplace.
+If you have personal goals or passions, why not put them to use with a small business of your own?

-Starting a business during retirement can help you earn a bit of money and keep you engaged in your community, all while allowing you to explore your interests — perhaps interests you didn’t have time for while working your 9-5.
-The social and emotional benefits are also considerable.
-According to a recent story from Forbes, retirement can significantly strain people already disposed to mental health challenges, such as anxiety and depression.
+Starting a business during retirement can offer a source of income, keep you socially and mentally engaged, and provide a new sense of purpose.
+It can also be a pathway to further explore your interests — perhaps interests you previously didn’t have time to pursue.
+The social and emotional benefits can be significant, since retirement can pose challenges for people predisposed to mental health challenges, such as anxiety and depression.

 Let’s explore some tips and trends you can use as you consider this option.